tammet/gkc/Examples/README.md

 This is not a really advanced topic, but important.

-A symbol cannot, by default, contain any whitespace or special characters used in the syntax like (, -, ~, =, ", comma etc.
+A normal symbol must not contain any whitespace or non-alphanumeric characters like (, -, ~, =, ", dollar $, comma etc: however, undercore _ is allowed.

 You can put whitespace or any symbol except a single quote into symbols by surrounding the symbol with single quote symbols like this: